-There has always been a saying in the machine tool industry that machine tools need to release stress, and the more high-precision machine tools, the more attention must be paid to stress relief.
+There has always been a saying in the machine tool industry that machine tools need to undergo stress release.
+The higher the precision of the machine tool, the more attention must be paid to stress relief.

-How long does it take to release?
-How to release the stress?
+How long does it take to release stress, and what is the process for achieving it?

 What is stress?

 When an object is deformed due to external factors such as force, humidity, or changes in temperature, internal forces are generated.
-These forces interact between various parts of the object are generated to resist the effects of the external factor, and try to restore the object from the deformed position to the position before the deformation.
+These forces interact between various parts of the object to resist the effects of the external factor and attempt to restore the object from its deformed position to its original position before the deformation occurred.

-Since the high precision of the machine requires micron or even nanometer accuracy, the deformation error caused by this internal stress in the casting is unacceptable.
+The machine requires high precision, with micron or even nanometer accuracy, and any deformation error caused by internal stress in the casting is unacceptable.
 Hence, stress relief is necessary.

-In simple terms, stresses are generated in the relevant components of the machine during thermal machining, which can lead to certain deformations in the components, which can affect the accuracy of the machine.
+In simple terms, during thermal machining, stresses are generated in the relevant components of the machine, which can result in deformations that may negatively impact the machine’s accuracy.

-Therefore, the higher the precision of the machine, the greater the need for stress relief to ensure the accuracy and stability of the machine.
+Therefore, the more precise the machine, the greater the need for stress relief to ensure its accuracy and stability.

 How long does it take for a machine to be released from stress?

-As we all know, the machine is generally used to relieve stress by stationary means.
+As we all know, machines are generally used to alleviate stress through stationary means.

-I have heard that before, some machine tool manufacturers would sink or bury the castings to the bottom of the sea to fully relieve stress.
+I have heard that in the past, some machine tool manufacturers would submerge or bury castings at the bottom of the sea to fully relieve stress.
 However, this statement cannot be quantified and is for reference only.

-The duration required to release machine stress varies greatly, as there are a dizzying variety of answers, ranging from as small as a few months to as large as seven or eight years.
+The duration required to release machine stress varies greatly, as there are a plethora of answers available online, ranging from a few months to as long as seven or eight years.

-After consulting some professional papers, my answer is that the stress relief depends on the metal components, and then takes into account the volume, shape and other factors, it may take several months to several years.
+After consulting some professional papers, my conclusion is that the duration of stress relief depends on various factors such as the metal components, volume, shape, and other factors.
+It can range from several months to several years.

 How to release stress?

 Shot blasting involves blasting the surface of the workpiece with pellets, thereby implanting residual compressive stress.
-Vibration eliminates stress through resonance between the vibrator and workpiece, while rolling removes stress by applying pressure to the surface of the workpiece with a number of rolling tools.
+Vibration eliminates stress through resonance between the vibrator and workpiece, while rolling removes stress by applying pressure to the surface of the workpiece using a number of rolling tools.

 Vibration aging involves using mechanical resonance methods to eliminate or equalize the residual stresses generated by the metal structure after casting, forging, welding, and cutting during mechanical processing.
-It transfers energy to the workpiece by exerting an excitation force of a certain size and frequency on the workpiece, causing the workpiece to undergo micro or macro plastic strain to homogenize and eliminate the residual stress.
+It transfers energy to the workpiece by exerting an excitation force of a certain size and frequency, causing the workpiece to undergo micro or macro plastic strain to homogenize and eliminate residual stress.